Omar Mascarell: Schalke 04

 On 29 June 2018, Mascarell's buy back clause was activated by Real Madrid for €4 million.
 He was subsequently sold to Schalke 04 also in the German top division for €10 million, signing a four-year contract.
 From February to September 2020, he was sidelined with an abductor muscle injury, returning for the reserve team's 2–0 Regionalliga home win against SV Rödinghausen.

 For 2019–20, Mascarell was appointed vice-captain.
 After Alexander Nübel decided to leave the club at the end of the season, he was selected by head coach David Wagner as his successor; however, he was stripped of the armband on 30 January 2021 and replaced by Sead Kolašinac.
 His one goal in 71 appearances for them was on the same day, opening a 1–1 draw at Werder Bremen.

 Elche

 On 23 August 2021, free agent Mascarell returned to his home country after agreeing to a one-year deal with Elche in the top tier.
 He totalled 62 games during his spell at the Estadio Martínez Valero, suffering relegation in 2022–23.

 Mallorca

 On 27 June 2023, Mascarell joined Mallorca on a three-year contract.
 He scored his first goal in the main division on 10 May 2025, equalising an eventual 2–1 home defeat of bottom-placed Real Valladolid; he needed 145 matches to achieve this.

+Al-Khaleej

+On 24 June 2026, after Mallorca's relegation, Mascarell moved to Saudi Pro League side Al-Khaleej.